stokic/omnipay-sofort/README.md

 This gateway only provides 2 methods to place a successful transaction.
 The first one is `purchase` which initializes a purchase and returns a redirect url.

-The second one is `completeAuthorize`.
-This method doesn't actually complete anything.
-Since SOFORT Überweisung doesn't have a `capture` functionality, the only way to know about a transaction is checking that transaction details.
-According to official docs, if there is no any successful or failed transactions, the API will return empty `transactions` XML object.
+The second one is `acceptNotification`.
+This method receives status notification from SOFORT Überweisung and validates it by getting `transaction_details` from the API.

 #### Installation